T-Mobile, Sprint amend merger terms, SoftBank takes a hit

 New York on Sunday dropped its fight against the merger of the U.S. wireless carriers, saying the state would not appeal the judge’s approval of the deal.

 Deutsche Telekom CEO Tim Hoettges said on Wednesday the new T-Mobile would have a market value of around $120 billion.
-That compares with $274 billion for AT&T (T.N) and $242 billion for Verizon <VZ.N
+That compares with $274 billion for AT&T (T.N) and $242 billion for Verizon (VZ.N).

-(This story has been refiled to delete extraneous word in first paragraph).

 Reporting by Neha Malara and Sanjana Shivdas in Bengaluru; additional reporting by Greg Roumeliotis and Peter Henderson; Editing by Shailesh Kuber and Cynthia Osterman